 - Do you use Core Java or Advanced level?

-- How you handle exceptions in core Java?
+- How do you handle exceptions in core Java?

 - What’s your contribution to the storage /sprint area?

-- What version control and repository u use?
+- What version control and repository do you use?

 - How about a code repository?